Replicating Elastic File System With AWS DataSync

 Repeat the above steps for the destination location.

-• Location type is EFS this time
+- Location type is

-• Choose your file system from the drop down
+this time - Choose your file system from the drop down

-• Enter the mount path
+- Enter the mount path

-• Expand Additional settings
+Additional settings

-• DataSync automatically chooses a subnet and security group.
+- DataSync automatically chooses a subnet and security group.
 Examine the security group in particular and ensure that the SG(s) selected will allow the agent to communicate with the EFS share.
 Refer to the DataSync documentation for more details.

 A location is not inherently a source or a destination; it's how the location is used in a sync task that makes it a source or destination.

-Configure a task
+Configure a task⌗

 A task defines what should be synchronized to where and at what frequency.